War3Evo/War3Source-EVO/README.md

 The easiest way to update is to using the provided update scripts.

-The only pain will be reading the git commit log to make sure you get the latest news on updates for your configuration file.
-Which the update script will print out at the end of the update.
-Make sure you scroll back and read it.
-Or read it here: https://github.com/War3Evo/War3Source-EVO/commits/master

-These update files currently only update War3Source-EVO.
-I will work on something to help with sourcemod / metamod updates too.
-Keep watching for updates to this script, because it will get updated also when I am able to get sourcemod / metamod updates added.
-If you badly need sourcemod / metamod update because your server "broke" use the install script to do it, but backup your config and cfg files first!
+Make sure you read the git commit log for updates: https://github.com/War3Evo/War3Source-EVO/commits/master

+**_You can edit the .sh file based on true or false depending on what you want to update.
+Do you want to update the Steam Server, SourceMod, MetaMod, and or War3Source-EVO?
+You can change that in the top of the .sh file.
+Make sure you do not change the formatting.
+Adding or removing spaces can create errors in the script!_**

+_If before the update you had no plug-in issues, but after the update you do.
+You may have to either restore from the backup files or backup your config and cfg files, then use the install*.sh script._

 These updates will backup files into folders with part of the word as "backup" and a date of backup.
 They will not write to cfg or config files, you'll need to make those changes yourself.

 Make sure the same diretory you used install*.sh is the same directory you use this script in!

-These scripts download the git, compile the latest War3Source-EVO, and copy files to your server directory.
+At the end of the update script, it should output the git commit log.
+Scroll up to see past updates info for changes you may need to make to your configuration files.

 * CSS ./updatecss.sh
 ```